Seek Returns logo

 FSLR currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AR vs. FSLR: A comparison of their Dividend Yield against their respective Oil & Gas Exploration & Production and Solar industry benchmarks.
+AR vs. FSLR: A comparison of their Dividend Yield (TTM) against their respective Oil, Gas & Consumable Fuels and Semiconductors & Semiconductor Equipment industry benchmarks.

 AR